bwlewis/duckdb_and_r/README.md

-# duckdb_and_r
-My thoughts and examples on DuckDB and R
+# My thoughts and examples on DuckDB and R